astroumd/admit/doc/sphinx/userguideintro.rst

-noise level and then tries to identify the lines in the Splatalog database. `LineCube_AT`_ cuts out sub-cubes for each identified line emission region and writes out a separate casa_ image file for each.
+noise level and then tries to identify the lines in the Splatalog database. `LineCube_AT`_ cuts out sub-cubes for each identified line emission region and writes out a separate CASA_ image file for each.

 Information about the Vlsr of your object is not passed down the ALMA imaging pipeline to your ALMA image cubes.
 Hence, ADMIT does not